uhm-descartes/uhm-descartes.github.io/_pages/apply/overview.md

     - indicate whether you are eligible for the stipend;
     - update your undergraduate and graduate (if any) transcripts.
 - **Step 2.** Please have at least two referees to send the reference letter to uhmnrt@hawaii.edu.
 - **Step 3.** You need to enroll in a graduate program at UH Manoa to participate in our NRT program.
-If you are not a graduate student yet, please refer to the [Graduate Division Application website](https://manoa.hawaii.edu/graduate/how-to-apply/) for instructions on how to apply.
+If you are not a graduate student yet, please go to the [Graduate Division Application website](https://manoa.hawaii.edu/graduate/how-to-apply/) for instructions on how to apply.